 My research focuses on string theory, quantum field theory, and in particular the interplay of these areas of theoretical physics with the mathematics of algebras and representation theory.
-A complete list of my publications can be found online.

 Further information on my research along with some recent research talks as well as popular science presentations are available on my profile page.

 I completed my PhD at Yale University in 1995 under the supervision of Prof Gregory Moore.
 I was Post-Doctoral Research Fellow at Princeton University (1995-1998).
 My second